rapolupavans/Sentiment_Analysis_Sagemaker_IMDB/README.md

 The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
 This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.

+## Below Sagemaker ML Instances are used:

+* Notebook   : ml.t2.medium
+* Training   : ml.p2.xlarge
+* Deployment : ml.m4.xlarge

-# Positive Review of the image looks like :
+### Positive Review of the image looks like :
 ![Positive Image](https://github.com/rapolupavans/Sentiment_Analysis_Sagemaker/blob/master/Images/Positive_Review.png)

-# Negative Review of the image looks like :
+### Negative Review of the image looks like :
 ![Negative Image](https://github.com/rapolupavans/Sentiment_Analysis_Sagemaker/blob/master/Images/Negative_Review.png)